mpaglia0/Iudas/README.md

 Set ``DISABLE_CUSTOM_THEME_JAVASCRIPT`` to ``True`` if you want to disable ``js/Z.js`` in case you see strange/unexpected behaviour scattered along the site.

+(TODO - reduce theme JavaScript to the very minimum!)

 :warning: disabling theme JavaScript can cause other unexpected issues!